On This Day in History: May 6

 - American Civil War: Arkansas secedes from the Union.

-- The British East India Company disbands the 34th Regiment of Bengal Native Infantry whose sepoy Mangal Pandey had earlier revolted against the British and is considered to be the First Martyr in the War of Indian Independence.
+- The East India Company disbands the 34th Regiment of Bengal Native Infantry whose sepoy Mangal Pandey had earlier revolted against the British in the lead up to the War of Indian Independence.

 - James Gordon Bennett, Sr. publishes the first issue of the New York Herald.